Trajectory probability hypothesis density filter: Gaussian mixture TPHD filter

 Then, the estimated set of trajectories corresponds to $\left\{ \left(t_{l_{1}}^{k},m_{l_{1}}^{k}\right),...,\left(t_{l_{\hat{N}^{k}}}^{k},m_{l_{\hat{N}^{k}}}^{k}\right)\right\} $ where $\left\{ l_{1},...,l_{\hat{N}^{k}}\right\} $ are the indices of the components with highest weights.

-There are several assumptions for this sub-optimal estimator.
-For instance, the number $J^{k}$ of components must be higher than or equal to $\hat{N}^{k}$ and, if $\left(t_{j}^{k},m_{j}^{k}\right)=\left(t_{i}^{k},m_{i}^{k}\right)$, then $j=i$ as, otherwise, there can be two alike estimated trajectories.
-This estimator does not work well if there is a component with weight higher than two because there are at least two targets in that region but only one is reported.
-Nevertheless, this estimator is commonly used in the GMPHD filter and has a low computational complexity so we use it for the GMTPHD filter as well.
+There are several drawbacks with this sub-optimal estimator.
+First, $J^{k}$ cannot be smaller than $\hat{N}^{k}$.
+Also, this estimator does not work well if there is a component with weight higher than two because there are at least two targets in that region but only one is reported.
+Nevertheless, this estimator is commonly used in the GMPHD filter and has a low computational complexity, so we suggest its use for the GMTPHD filter as well.